Last Updated: March 20, 2018

 Will all limitations and calculations used to determine allowable contributions to a sole-participant 401(k) plan be based upon earnings “before” applying the 20-percent deduction for qualified business income or “after”?

-The pass through deduction is a deduction from taxable income and not deducted on Sch C. Therefore, we don’t believe the rules for determining the amount of deductible contribution are implicated by the 20% deduction since they are based on net income from Form Sch C.
+The pass-through deduction is a deduction from taxable income and not deducted on Sch C. Therefore, we don’t believe the rules for determining the amount of deductible contribution are impacted by the 20% deduction since they are based on net income from Form Sch C.

 Please explain the 20% deduction on earnings in the instance of a sole proprietor?
 Are physicians excluded?

 For a sole proprietor, the 20% potential deduction would be determined based on the net profit figured on Schedule C. A physician would be considered a service type industry, so they might be limited in taking the deduction.
 See example below: